 One of the most common things that young adults feel, when you’re stepping into managing your finances, is uncertainty.
-I’m sure you’ve been in several situations where you’ve just wanted to throw your hands in the air and say “I wish my school taught me this instead of trigonometry”.
+I’m sure you’ve been in several situations where you’ve just wanted to throw your hands in the air and say “I wish for some more things we wish schools taught us”.

-You’re not alone if you feel this way – in fact, many of us here at StuCred had to learn finances the hard way.
+Learning finances the hard way is a common experience, and many of us at StuCred have been through it, so you’re not alone.
 So we went around, asked the StuCred family what they wished that schools had taught them at an early age – and here’s what they had to say.

 Compounding

-The power of compounding is often not learned by many until they’re well into their financial journey, wishing they’d have learned it earlier.
+Many people don’t learn about the power of compounding until they’re well into their financial journey, and they often wish they had learned about it earlier.
 When you invest money, and not withdraw anything from it, and you keep it invested for 10, 20 or 30 years, the money you invest literally grows exponentially.

 For instance, say you’re investing 500 rupees a month, every month for 20 years, at an expected rate of return at 12% per annum.
 You would have invested a total of Rs.1,20,000 rupees from your pocket, but thanks to the power of compounding, it has now become approximately Rs.5,00,000!